 He is blind desires, long days of pointless work, caged wolves howling at the night, and tall waves that never break the shore.

-Today, now, he watches her sleep.
-There is peace and beauty underneath all the violence.
-And the choir sings.
-The song of their hearts would slowly start to mend their wounds.
-There is a love to be had and it has suffered long enough.
+If ever the day would come, that the two could ever meet again – they would be like the ocean where there is peace and beauty underneath all the violence.
+Would it be, that the song of their hearts could slowly start to mend their wounds?
+There was something to be had and it has suffered long enough.

 I think we deserve